mmollina/MAPpoly/README.md

 # Introduction

-`mappoly` (v.
+MAPpoly (v.
 0.1.0) is an under development R package to construct genetic maps in autopolyploids with even ploidy levels.
-In its current version, `mappoly` can handle ploidy levels up to 8 when using hidden Markov models (HMM), and up to 12 when using the two-point simplification.
+In its current version, MAPpoly can handle ploidy levels up to 8 when using hidden Markov models (HMM), and up to 12 when using the two-point simplification.
 All the two-point based functions are fast enough to run on standard computers.
 However, we strongly recommend to use high-performance computation for HMM-based analysis, especially for ploidy levels higher than 4.

+In its current version, MAPpoly can handle three different types of datasets:

+1. CSV files
+2. MAPpoly files
+  - Dosage based
+  - Probability based
+3. VCF files (beta)

-We assume the genotypic data is available and in the format required by `mappoly`.
-In a future version, this document will include instructions about genotype calling and `vcf` files.
-The derivation of the HMM used in `mappoly` can be found in [Mollinari and Garcia, 2019](https://doi.org/10.1534/g3.119.400378).
-In [Mollinari et al., 2019](https://doi.org/10.1101/689638), We built an ultra-dense multilocus integrated genetic map containing ~30k SNPs and characterized the inheritance system in a sweetpotato full-sib family.
+The derivation of the HMM used in MAPpoly can be found in [Mollinari and Garcia, 2019](https://doi.org/10.1534/g3.119.400378).
+Recently, we used MAPpoly to built an ultra-dense multilocus integrated genetic map containing ~30k SNPs and characterized the inheritance system in a sweetpotato full-sib family ([Mollinari et al., 2019](https://doi.org/10.1101/689638)).
+See the resulting map [here](https://gt4sp-genetic-map.shinyapps.io/bt_map/) and the haplotype composition of all individuals in the full-sib population [here](https://gt4sp-genetic-map.shinyapps.io/offspring_haplotype_BT_population/).

-`mappoly` is not available from CRAN, but you can install it from Git Hub.
+MAPpoly is not available from CRAN, but you can install it from Git Hub.
 Within R, you need to install and load the package `devtools`:

 ```R
 install.packages("devtools")
 ```
-To install `mappoly` from Git Hub use
+To install MAPpoly from Git Hub use

 ```R
 devtools::install_github("mmollina/mappoly")